dilaouid/FandomScraper/README.md

 ### Key Features

+- **Unlimited Custom Fields**: Not limited to predefined fields - add ANY field your wiki has (likes, dislikes, powers, relationships, etc.)
-- Rapid and Simple Retrieval: FandomScraper offers a fast and straightforward approach to fetching informations from any Fandom wikia.
+- **Rapid and Simple Retrieval**: Fast and straightforward approach to fetching informations from any Fandom wikia
-- Scalability: While the current number of wikias is hardcoded, FandomScraper allows for effortless and speedy addition of new wikias.
+- **Scalability**: Effortless and speedy addition of new wikias with `FandomPersonalScraper`
-- Database Integration: The `withId` option will help you to store character informations in a database.
+- **Database Integration**: The `withId` option provides unique IDs for database storage

 Feel free to explore FandomScraper and leverage its capabilities for efficiently gathering informations from various Fandom wikias.